-All the consonants in Table 1 survive into Modern Spanish, but their distribution across the lexicon has changed in many cases.
+Apart from /ɸ/, which was displaced by /f/ in the Late Middle Ages, all the consonants in Table 1 survive into Modern Spanish, but their distribution across the lexicon has changed in many cases.
 In addition, a number of new consonants have been added to the system; most obviously, the voiceless dental fricative /θ/, the alveolar trill /r/, the palato-alveolar affricate /tʃ/, the palatal nasal /ɲ/, the palatal lateral /ʎ/ and the voiceless velar fricative /x/.
-The emergence of these sounds, as well as the other major developments that have affected consonants over the course of the history of Spanish, are described in 2 to 11 below.
+The emergence of these sounds, as well as the other major developments that have affected consonants over the course of the history of Spanish, is described in 2 to 11 below.

 of Latin v and i